Niles, Ohio

-Niles is a city in southern Trumbull County, Ohio, United States, situated at the confluence of the Mahoning River and Mosquito Creek.
-The city's population was 18,443 at the 2020 census.
-It is a suburb of the Youngstown–Warren metropolitan area.
+Niles is a city in Trumbull County, Ohio, United States.
+The population was 18,443 at the 2020 census.
+Located at the confluence of the Mahoning River and Mosquito Creek, Niles is a suburb in the Youngstown–Warren metropolitan area.

-Located in the nation's former industrial belt, the city's economy focused initially on iron manufacturing but later diversified to include steel and glass production.
-After the decline of the manufacturing sector throughout the northern United States in the 1970s, Niles has adapted to become a retail hub for the northern Mahoning Valley, with development centered around the Eastwood Mall complex and along the U.S. Route 422 corridor.
-The Mahoning Valley Scrappers, an MLB Draft League affiliate, play at Eastwood Field in Niles.
+Niles is best known as the birthplace of William McKinley, the 25th president of the United States.
+Located in the Rust Belt, the city's economy focused initially on iron manufacturing but later diversified to include steel and glass production.
+After the decline of heavy industry in the region in the 1970s, Niles became a retail hub for the northern Mahoning Valley with development centered around the Eastwood Mall complex and along the U.S. Route 422 corridor.
+The Mahoning Valley Scrappers baseball team plays at Eastwood Field in Niles.

 History

 Niles was founded in 1806 by James Heaton, who owned one of the first iron-ore processing plants in Ohio.
-The town originally went by the name of Heaton's Furnace but was later renamed Nilestown, after Hezekiah Niles (editor of the Niles Register, a Baltimore newspaper).
-In 1843, the name was shortened to Niles.
+The town originally went by the name of Heaton's Furnace but was later renamed Nilestown after Hezekiah Niles, editor of the influential Weekly Register news magazine.
+The name was shortened to Niles in 1843.
 In the early 19th century, Heaton built a forge and, later, a charcoal blast furnace in the area just east of what is now the city's central park, on the west side of Mosquito Creek.
 Heaton is credited with producing the first bar iron in Ohio.

 Niles' iron industry thrived until the late 19th century, when the economic depression of 1873 brought about the closure of the community's largest industrial firm, James Ward and Company.
 Plans to restore the local iron industry floundered because of the exorbitant cost of modernizing outdated mills.
 By the early 1900s, however, Niles was the site of companies including Ohio Galvanizing, Sykes Metal, the Niles Glass Works of the General Electric Company, and the Niles Iron and Steel Roofing Company.
-Between 1900 and 1920, the city's population swelled from 7,468 to slightly over 13,000.
-The community's efforts to rebuild its industry suffered a temporary setback in the 1910s.
-Niles was one of many cities affected by statewide floods that struck in the spring of 1913.
-On Easter Sunday, March 23, 1913, heavy rain throughout Ohio, combined with ice and snow that was still on the ground, precipitated massive flooding.
-Flooding of the Mahoning River left extensive damage and numerous casualties in Niles.
-Damage exceeded $3 million, and 428 people were confirmed dead.
+Between 1900 and 1920, the city's population swelled from 7,500 to over 13,000.
+The Great Flood of 1913 precipitated massive flooding of the Mahoning River, leaving extensive damage exceeding $3 million and 428 casualties in Niles.

-At the beginning of the 20th century, Niles was a sundown town, with "a sign near the Erie depot…warn[ing] 'niggers' that they had better not 'let the sun set on their heads.'"